Last Updated on March, 2023 by Edison

 Stories and questions are compelling because they open a loop in the prospect’s mind.
 It’s hard for us not to finish things that catch our attention.

 – You can start with a quote…

 You might not be the most popular choice, so it’s good to admit it and reveal what makes you different from others.
 Honesty is disarming.
 When you reveal your weakness, your reader is more likely to pay attention and believe your claims.

 2. Give the most important benefit first

-Before writing a sales letter you need to list all the benefits of buying your product.
+Before writing a sales letter, you must list all the benefits of buying your product.
 Organize them in order of priority.

 If you can find a “hidden benefit”, use it.
 For example, a hidden benefit of aspirin is that it can thin the blood and decrease the risk of heart attacks.

 If you sell a time-management book, the main benefit is increased productivity.
-The hidden benefit is that the customer will have more free time for family, or hobbies.
+The hidden benefit is that the customer will have more time for family or hobbies.

 Your customer wants to know exactly what they are getting for their money.

 People will still have doubts no matter how good your story or product is.